SevenDL/datav/intl.en-US/FAQ/FAQ.md

 1. What can I do if I fail to connect to my database?

     You can add the IP address of your DataV server to your database whitelist or your ECS security group according to the network type and region of your database.
 You can also use the DataV Proxy service to connect to your database.
-For more information, see [DataV Proxy configuration in Linux](../../../../intl.en-US/Advanced Skills/DataV Proxy configuration in Linux.md#).
+For more information, see [Introduction to the DataV Proxy service](../DNdatav1825433/EN-US_TP_138868.dita#concept_wws_yvg_chb).

 2. How can I configure a CSV data source?